p-m-p/slider/README.md

 default, with a 3D vertical scrolling box transition and I intend to create more cool effects as I find time.

-Not officially released yet but browse index.html for demos.
+Not officially released yet and the API is still a little volatile but all working.
+Browse index.html for demos.

 Support
 ---